01 · Executive Signals · Intelligence Pillar

 04 Annual KAIZENshiro Contract

 The KAIZENshiro budget is a binding annual profit commitment — integrated into the master budget, cash flow, and strategic plan.
-It is the financial language through which improvement becomes governance.
+Validated range: $1.5M–$7.5M per facility without capital investment.

 05 Proactive CLW Intelligence